 With the tubeless set up out of the way, the Vanquish 4’s performance will hopefully put it out of your mind.
-And, at its market price of USD$2080, this HED wheelset is less expensive than most of the wheels in its category.
-It’s available mostly at HED dealers but also online using this link to Competitive Cyclist, one of my top-ranked stores where you can get another 10% one-time discount exclusively as an In The Know Cycling reader.
-Enter the code ITKCC19 at checkout.
+It’s available at HED dealers and online using this link to Competitive Cyclist, one of my top-ranked stores where you can get another 10% one-time discount exclusively as an In The Know Cycling reader.
+Enter the code ITKCC20 at checkout.

 If you are afraid of heights, people tell you “don’t look down”.